-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, December 18, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, December 18, 2015.

 Arizona companies enter into contracts with other companies to provide goods or services on a regular basis in exchange for a certain amount of money per item.
 When the goods are delivered, payment is expected in due course according to the contractual arrangement between the parties.
 When either party fails to fulfill their obligations under the contract, business litigation may be filed for breach of contract.